Korketrekkeren Toboggan Run

-Norway is famous for its love of winter sports and the country boasts a wealth of exceptional locations where tourists can enjoy traditional activities like skiing.
-However, for a taste of one of winter’s most exciting sports visitors needn’t even leave the Norwegian
+Norway is famous for its love of winter sports, and the country boasts a wealth of exceptional locations where tourists can enjoy traditional activities like skiing, both cross country and downhill.
+However, for a taste of one of winter’s most exciting sports visitors needn’t even leave the capital.

-The Korketrekkeren is Norway’s favourite toboggan run; a place which reflects some of the country’s celebrated sporting history and also its love of speed.
-Fans of winter sports enjoying a stay at the Radisson Blu Plaza Hotel, Oslo will find that the Korketrekkeren is within easy reach.
+Korketrekkeren is Norway’s favorite toboggan run; a place which reflects some of the country’s celebrated sporting history and also its love of speed.
+Fans of winter sports enjoying a stay at the Radisson Blu Plaza Hotel, Oslo will find that the attraction is within easy reach.

-The Korketrekkeren toboggan run follows the course of the bobsleigh route which was built when Oslo held the Winter Olympics in 1952.
-The name means ‘corkscrew’ in English, which gives an idea of what the run holds in store for those wishing to enjoy the thrilling attraction.
+Enjoying Oslo’s sporting legacyThis toboggan run follows the course of the bobsleigh route which was built when Oslo held the Winter Olympics in 1952.
+The name means ‘corkscrew’ in English, which gives an idea of what the run holds in store for those wishing to enjoy this thrilling attraction.

-As the Korketrekkeren is a public run it is free to use and sleds are available to hire at the bottom of the Frognesteren Hill, down which the course twists and turns.
-The two kilometre ride down the course takes around ten pulse-racing minutes, each packed full of excitement.
+As this is a public run, it is free to use and sleds are available to hire at the bottom of the Frognesteren Hill.
+The two kilometer ride down twists and turns, and the course takes around ten pulse-racing minutes, each packed full of excitement.